Assyro AI

 Pro Tip

-Schedule validation gates at specific milestones (30 days, 14 days, 7 days pre-submission) rather than waiting for last-minute assembly.
-This spreads work across the team, catches errors early when fixes are simplest, and prevents the "submission crunch" that causes rushed mistakes.
+Schedule validation gates well before final assembly and again immediately before transmission rather than waiting for last-minute assembly.
+This spreads work across the team, catches errors earlier, and reduces rushed fixes.

 Validation Checklist by Submission Phase